 What is a psychometric test?

-Most psychometric testing is completed online, though some paper questionnaires remain.
+The majority of psychometric testing is online, though some paper questionnaires remain.
 Most tests are timed, but some can be completed in multiple sittings.

 There are two main types: personality tests and aptitude tests.